 Now that we’ve cut butternut squash, we’re ready to get cooking!
 Put your cubed butternut squash in a medium-sized bowl.
 Drizzle the squash with olive oil, and give it a stir.

-Mist two air fryer trays with cooking spray.
-Spread the squash out in a single layer on the trays.
-Sprinkle the squash with salt and pepper, and put the trays in the air fryer.
+Dump the squash into the air fryer basket.
+Sprinkle the squash with salt and pepper, and put the basket in the air fryer.

-You can serve the roasted squash as it is, or add some sage and butter.
+You can serve the roasted squash as is, or add some sage and butter.
 To do so, melt butter in a small pan over medium-low heat.
-Add fresh sage (cut large leaves in half) and cook 3-5 minutes more, stirring constantly.
+Add fresh sage and cook 3-5 minutes more, stirring constantly.

 The sage will get crispy and the butter will brown.
 Pour this mixture over the squash, stir, and serve immediately.
 I like to add some shredded or grated Parm on top for a finishing touch.